North Korea calls for "human shields" to protect new leader

 North and South Korea are technically still at war under a truce ending the 1950-53 Korean War.

 KCNA said later on Sunday that Kim Jong-un visited an army tank division in what it said was the first military inspection as supreme commander.
-The move signalled Kim would be continuing the kind of trips taken by his father as the key public appearances that publicised his activity as national leader.
+The move signaled Kim would be continuing the kind of trips taken by his father as the key public appearances that publicized his activity as national leader.

 The North's state media said on Saturday Kim Jong-un has been officially appointed supreme commander of its 1.2-million strong military, two days after the official mourning for the dead leader ended, in a move seen as a rush to solidify succession and boost the younger Kim's grip on power.